-Use the following options to control notifications within Safeguard for Privileged Passwords:
+Control notifications within Safeguard for Privileged Passwords:

-• Run in the System Tray when you close the application.

-When you enable the Run in the System Tray option, you cannot modify the toast notifications option.
-However, when you disable the Run in the System Tray option, you can enable or disable toast notifications.

-NOTE: When you enable the Run in the System Tray option, you cannot modify the toast notifications option because in that mode, you always get notifications.

-• Enable Toast Notifications to display event alerts on your console.

-Toast notifications are alerts that appear when the desktop client application is not the active foreground application: for example, when you are in another application or when you have minimized the desktop client.

-Reset Notifications: Click Reset Notifications to reenable any notifications pop ups that have been preciously suppressed.
+- Run in the System Tray when you close the application. - When you select the Run in the System Tray check box, you cannot modify the toast notifications check box which follows because you always get notifications.
+If you deselect the Run in the System Tray check box, you can enable or disable toast notifications which follows. - Enable Toast Notifications to display event alerts on your console. - Toast notifications are alerts that appear when the desktop client application is not the active foreground application: for example, when you are in another application or when you have minimized the desktop client. - Reset Notifications: Click Reset Notifications to reenable any notifications pop ups that have been preciously suppressed.